etjump/documentation/docs/client/client_cvars.md

 ------------------------|:-------------:|-------------
 etj_speedY              | any integer   | 360

-Vertical position of the speedometer 2.
+Vertical position of the ETJump speedometer.

 ---